William W. Bedsworth: Legal career

 Bedsworth worked as a prosecutor in the Orange County District Attorney's Office (line deputy, felony trial deputy, appellate attorney, and managing attorney) as an Orange County deputy district attorney from 1972 to 1987.
 He handled cases in the California and United States Supreme Courts.
-He twice was elected President of the Association of Orange County Deputy District Attorneys and twice was elected to serve as a Director of the Board of the Orange County Bar Association.
+He twice was elected both President of the Association of Orange County Deputy District Attorneys and as a Director of the Board of the Orange County Bar Association.

 In 1986, he won election to an Orange County Superior Court seat; he was re-elected in 1992 and February 1997 (he was Orange County Superior Court judge, 1987–1997).
 He was assigned by California Supreme Court as temporary appellate justice from April to December 1994.

 On February 25, 1997, Governor Pete Wilson appointed him an associate justice of the California Court of Appeal for the Fourth District, Division 3 in Santa Ana, and he was elected to serve in that position in 1998, 2010, and 2022.
 During that time he was named the Franklin G. West Award winner (the highest award given by the Orange County Bar), and the California chapter of the American Board of Trial Advocates named their only judicial award after him.
 He was known for his LGBTQ+ rights opinion in 2000, and his opinions on civility deemed by a colleague to represent "The Holy Trinity of Civility Law."

 He indicated that he would retire from the bench in November 2024, at age 77, after a 54-year legal career.
 As he leaves, he will collect a Distinguished Service Award, the highest recognition for a California state court judge, recently announced by the Judicial Council.
 In the event, he officially retired on October 22, 2024.